12 Best Project Management Software For Startup Companies

 - Organize work into tasks and subtasks with ClickUp’s Hierarchy

-- Choose from 15+ views including Board, Gantt, Box, and Mind Maps
+- Choose from 15+ views, including Board, Gantt, Box, and Mind Maps

 - Add Watchers to tasks to get automatic task update notifications

-- Communicate with your team using the in-app Chat view and have discussions within tasks with
+- Communicate with your team using the in-app Chat view and have discussions within tasks with threaded comments that you can edit and assign to team members

 Pricing: Add unlimited members and tasks and get 100 MB of storage with the Free Forever Plan.
 Paid plans